anitakate/Kate-palace/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for more details.

 Acknowledgments.
-Hat tip to anyone whose code was used
+Hat tip to anyone whose code was used.
 Inspiration
 etc